The heat asymptotics on filtered manifolds

+Suppose $\Re(z)>0$.
+In view of the remarks on the spectrum at the beginning of the proof of Lemma~\ref{L:ktxyesti} above, the integral on the right hand side of the Mellin formula \eqref{E:MellinAz} converges to $A^{-z}$ with respect to the operator norm topology on $L^2(E)$.
+In particular, $A^{-z}$ is a bounded operator on $L^2(E)$ and its distributional kernel can be expressed in the form

+where the integral on the right hand side converges in the distributional sense.
+Splitting the integral as usual, we may rewrite this as

-In view of \eqref{E:ktesti} the second integral converges and defines a smooth function on $M\times M\times\C$ which depends holomorphically on $z$.
-If $x\neq y$, then $k_t(x,y)$ vanishes to infinite order at $t=0$, see~\eqref{E:kQkt}, hence the first integral in \eqref{E:mellink} converges and defines a smooth function on $\{x\neq y\}\times\C$ which depends holomorphically on $z$.
+In view of \eqref{E:ktesti} the second integral converges with respect to the $C^\infty$-topology and defines a smooth function on $M\times M\times\C$ which depends holomorphically on $z$.
+If $x\neq y$, then $k_t(x,y)$ vanishes to infinite order at $t=0$, see~\eqref{E:kQkt}, hence the first integral in \eqref{E:mellink} converges in the $C^\infty$-topology and defines a smooth function on $\{x\neq y\}\times\C$ which depends holomorphically on $z$.

 To study the behavior of